Practical ways to change your work habits and increase productivity

 “A lot of people have never been taught how to work”.

-Cyril Peupion, author of Work Smarter, Live Better, says enjoying life more comes from feeling you’re getting somewhere.
+Cyril Peupion, author of productivity book Work Smarter, Live Better, says enjoying life more comes from the feeling you’re getting somewhere.

 Happiness = Progress.